shantarao/singly-android/README.md

 ## Overview
 This repository contains two different Android projects.
 The first is the Singly Android client library.
 This is a library project you can include into your Android apps that makes it easy to use the Singly API.
 The second in an example Android project that show useage of the Singly client.

-The Singly Android client is a library supporting the [Singly](https://singly.com) social API that will let you
+The Singly Android client is a library supporting the [Singly](https://singly.com) social API that will:

   - Allow users to easily authenticate with any service supported by Singly; for example Facebook, Twitter, Github, Foursquare and others
   - Make requests to the Singly API to retrieve your users' social data for use in your app